HolmesLab/holmeslab/docs/Projects/PCX/scan-session.md

 We anticipate that today’s session will take no more than 4 hours.
 After you’re all done today, you’ll be compensated with $60.

-If you want to stop at anyitrnrgo[ time
+If you want to stop at any time, just let me know.

 ### **Additional Sessions**